 In the three days leading up to the Hall of Fame announcement, seven PSA 10 Griffey rookie cards were sold, with prices generally falling between $315 and $360.
 It’s been a bit of a rollercoaster ride for high-grade copies.
 The larger question is how much of an impact his actual induction will have on them long-term.
 While the card is far from scarce, the demand for it is unlike any other modern era card.

 “This card used to sell for over $1,000 in a PSA 10 years ago,” Sheldon recalled.
 “Only time will tell but I see it settling in at $500 over the next few years.”

 The mint 9 examples are common enough that many are offered in lots.
 On average, they’ve been selling individually for $60-80.

 One of those 96 Pristine 10s from Beckett sold for $2,550 over the holidays with 9.5 rated examples falling between $200 and $250–a slight increase over recent months.
 BGS 9s are at $40-50.

 An SGC 98 was purchased for $350 on January 3, quite a jump from the two other recent selling prices of $297 and $256.

 Beckett’s other grading label, BCCG, has also graded its share of Griffey rookies with a scale that’s more generous, but also less valuable in the market than the main service.

 Remember, these figures pale in comparison to the Griffey rookie cards that have never been graded.
 It’s safe to say their numbers dwarf those that have been encapsulated.
 There are likely a lot more 9s and 10s sitting in plain toploaders, old screwdown holders or album pages.

-There’s no doubt the supply of the 1989 Upper Deck Griffey card is strong as he enters Cooperstown.
+There’s no doubt the supply of the 1989 Upper Deck Griffey card is strong as he enters the Hall of Fame.

 Fortunately, so is the demand.